 iv.
 Finally, make the following modifications to the test script to open the website on Internet Explorer browser:

-Execution steps in the test script created for Internet Explorer are pretty much similar to that of Script created for Firefox.
+Execution steps in the test script created for Internet Explorer are pretty much similar to what we did for Firefox.

 Here one important point to note is that locators may get changed on different browsers so always verify them before using in the test scripts created for Selenium Test Automation.